ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 	- To share values and updates between threads
 	- To build lock-free queues.
 	- To build a spinlock.
-	- Beware that for non-primitive data types the compiler may add a mutex behind the scenes, making an `std::atomic` non-real-time safe.
+	- Beware that for non-primitive data types the compiler may add a mutex behind the scenes, making an `std::atomic` not real-time safe.

 Known to be not real-time safe:
 - `std::stable_sort`
+	- Why not?
+Allocates memory?
 - `std::stable_partition`
+	- Why not?
+Allocates memory?
 - `std::inplace_merge`
+	- Why not?
+Allocates memory?
 - `std::execution::parallel_*`
 - All containers except for `std::array`.
+	- Reallocation, rehashing, (more?)
 - `std::any` and `std::function`
 	- Type-erasure, require heap allocation since the size isn't known at compile time.
 	- Unless you are saved by small object optimization, dangerous to rely on.